vnctaing/redux/docs/advanced/UsageWithReactRouter.md

 export default Footer
 ```

-Now if you click on `<FilterLink/>` you will see that your URL will change from '/complete', '/active', '/'.
+Now if you click on `<FilterLink/>` you will see that your URL will change from `'/complete'`, `'/active'`, `'/'`.
 Even if you are going back with your browser, it will use your browser's history and effectively go to your previous URL.

 ## Read the URL and applying it to the Redux Store

-The todos list are not filtered even after the URL changed.
+Currently, the todos list are not filtered even after the URL changed.
 This is because we are filtering from `<VisibleTodoList />`'s `mapStateToProps()` is still binded to the `state` and not to the URL. `mapStateToProps` has an optional second argument `ownProps` that is an object with every props passed to `<VisibleTodoList />`
 #### `components/App.js`
 ```js
 const mapStateToProps = (state, ownProps) => {